 There are shortcuts to all levels of Hilton elite status, including Hilton Diamond status.
-Here are a couple of your best options:
+Here are your best options:

-The Hilton Honors American Express Aspire card is a premium credit card with a number of excellent perks, including automatic Hilton Diamond status.
-There are several Hilton credit cards, though the Hilton Aspire is the best of the bunch in terms of both earning and perks.
+The Hilton Honors American Express Aspire Card is a premium credit card with a number of excellent perks, including automatic Hilton Diamond status.
+There are several Hilton credit cards, though the Hilton Honors American Express Aspire Card is the best of the bunch in terms of both earning and perks.

 The benefits of the Hilton Aspire card include:

-- A welcome offer where you can Earn 150,000 Hilton Honors Bonus Points after you spend $4,000 in purchases on your Card within the first 3 months of Card Membership.
+- A welcome offer where you can Earn 150,000 Hilton Honors Bonus Points after you spend $4,000 in purchases on the Card within your first 3 months of Card Membership.